 A Victorian-age scientist returns to London with his paleontological bag-of-bones discovery from Papua New Guinea.
 Unfortunately, when exposed to water, flesh returns to the bones ...
 See full summary »

-Sir Christopher Lee stars in the Amicus production of "Dr. Jekyll & Mr. Hyde" where the names have been changed to Dr. Marlowe and Mr. Blake.
+Sir Christopher Lee stars in the Amicus production of "The Strange Case of Dr. Jekyll and Mr. Hyde", where the names have been changed to Dr. Marlowe and Mr. Blake.
 Lee as Dr. Marlowe ...
 See full summary »

 An English anthropologist has discovered a frozen monster in the frozen wastes of Manchuria which he believes may be the Missing Link.
 He brings the creature back to Europe aboard a trans-Siberian express, but during the trip the monster thaws out and starts to butcher the passengers one by one.Written by

 Jonathon Dabell <J.D.@pixie.ntu.ac.uk>

 69 of 78 people found this review helpful.

 Was this review helpful to you?